 Jump To a Section Below

-The National Retail Federation (NRF) revealed that Americans spent more than $27 billion on Valentine’s Day in 2020.
-The record amount was 32.36% up on the $20.7 billion they spent in 2019.
+The National Retail Federation (NRF) revealed that Americans spent more than $21 billion on Valentine’s Day in 2021.
+The amount was 20% less than the $27.4 billion they spent in 2020.

-The leap was an impressive one, considering people in the US spent $19.6 billion and $18.2 billion in 2018 and 2017, respectively.
-We won’t be surprised if 2021 sees an increase in America’s total spending on Valentine’s Day.
+The drop was an impressive one, considering people in the US spent $20.7 billion, $19.6 billion and $18.2 billion in 2019, 2018 and 2017, respectively – an obvious upward trend that came to a halt in 2021.
+This was perhaps due to the disruption brought about by the global pandemic.
+Nevertheless, we won’t be surprised if 2022 sees an increase in America’s total spending on Valentine’s Day.

 Gifts Not Only For Partners

-Although Americans spent more money on Valentine’s Day in 2020 than they did in any other year, they didn’t necessarily spend it all on their romantic partner or spouse.
-Instead, 52% of the budget was spent on a significant other, 15% was spent on family members, 7% went to friends, and 7% was spent on children’s classmates.
+Although Americans spent a lot money on Valentine’s Day in 2021, they didn’t necessarily spend it all on their romantic partner or spouse.
+Instead, 54% of the budget was spent on a significant other, 17% was spent on family members, 7% went to friends, and 6% was spent on children’s classmates.